Afanasi Matushenko: Biography

-At 15 he ran away to Kharkiv, became a railway oilman, and in 1896 he went to Odessa, and became a coalman on a steamship that took him to Vladivostok where he lived for two years as a railway machinist.
+At 15, he ran away to Kharkov, became a railway oilman, and in 1896, he went to Odessa and became a coalman on a steamship that took him to Vladivostok, where he lived for two years as a railway machinist.
 In 1898, he became a docker at Rostov-on-Don, where he joined a Marxist study circle led by future Bolshevik Vladimir Petrov.

-On his 21st birthday, Afanasy was conscripted for seven years into the navy and sent to Sevastopol for four months of training.
+On his 21st birthday, Afanasy was conscripted for seven years into the Imperial Russian Navy and sent to Sevastopol for four months of training.
 The harsh discipline alienated him from the officers.
 After training, he went to Kronstadt, near St. Petersburg, where he finished a course in torpedo machinery.
 In 1902, he was promoted to quartermaster on the Battleship Potemkin.
-Here he joined Tsentralka, the sailors' revolutionary organisation.
+Here, he joined Tsentralka, the sailors' revolutionary organisation.
 Sailors looked up to him as a protector: "He would go through fire for his brother sailor", said one.
-On the morning of 10 June 1905 Tsentralka met on Malakhov hill, just outside Sebastopol.
+On the morning of 10 June 1905, Tsentralka met on Malakhov hill, just outside Sebastopol.
 Over 100 sailors were there.
 In March, they had already written "The Resolution of the Black Sea sailors" calling for the end of Tsarism and a Constituent assembly.
 They agreed the Black Sea fleet would mutiny on 21 June, though Matushenko had wanted the mutiny to start immediately.

-During the Potemkin mutiny Matushenko took part in the killing of Captain Golikov and Ippolit Giliarovsky.
+During the Potemkin mutiny, Matushenko took part in the killing of Captain Golikov and Ippolit Giliarovsky.

 Together with other mutinous sailors Matushenko left the Potemkin when it docked in Constanza.
-Subsequently he lived in exile in Romania, Switzerland, US (June 1906 - March 1907) and France (March–June 1907).
-In exile he met with various socialist leaders: Vladimir Lenin, Christian Rakovsky, Vladimir Posse, Maxim Gorky, Georgy Gapon and Boris Savinkov.
+Subsequently, he lived in exile in Romania, Switzerland, US (June 1906 – March 1907) and France (March–June 1907).
+In exile, he met with various socialist leaders: Vladimir Lenin, Christian Rakovsky, Vladimir Posse, Maxim Gorky, Georgy Gapon and Boris Savinkov.
 Matushenko was not a member of any political party and had no distinct political views.
 Some considered his views close to social-democrats, while other thought him closer to SRs or anarchists.

-In June 1907 Matushenko returned to Russia under a false name.
+In June 1907, Matushenko returned to Russia under a false name.
 He was arrested by police, tried by a court in Sevastopol and sentenced to death.
 He was executed by hanging on 2 November 1907.